Definitive guide

 The question isn't "which CRM has the most features?" — it's "which CRM fits how my sales team actually works today?"

 For most distribution companies, the answer isn't the most famous CRM or the most complex one.
-It's the system that puts catalog, customers, quotes, and follow-ups in the same place, that the team can learn in hours, and that generates useful data as a byproduct of the work they already do.
+It's a quoting software with built-in CRM that puts catalog, customers, and follow-ups in the same place, that the team can learn in hours, and that generates useful data as a byproduct of the work they already do.

 More than 200 distributors across Latin America already manage their customers and quotes in Osmos.
 Not because it's the most feature-complete CRM on the market — but because it fits how they actually work.